FAQ about GYNALAC

-If you notice you get BV around the time of your period, administer a single application (3 mL) per day for 3 days immediately after the menstrual cycle, for a minimum of 6 months.
+If you notice you unpleasant odors around the time of your period, administer a single application (3 mL) per day for 3 days immediately after the menstrual cycle.

 It is not harmful to continue to use GYNALAC for longer than 7 days, however if symptoms do persist it is advisable to see your doctor.

 Yes.
 In fact, using GYNALAC for four to five days at the end of a course of antibiotics can help to restore the correct vaginal pH and prevent the growth of organisms that may cause an infection.

 You may feel a temporary burning sensation when using GYNALAC, as you may have small abrasions in the vaginal tissue.
 However, this should go away quickly, if the burning is persistent, you should consult your doctor.

 Great question!
 Vaginal pH is a measure of how acidic or alkaline the vagina is.
 A healthy vaginal pH is usually between 3.8 and 4.5.
 This is important to know because an overly acidic or alkaline vaginal pH can lead to infections like yeast or BV, odor, excessive discharge, vaginal dryness, itchiness, vulva soreness and general discomfort.